 New to the program

 Signing up is simple on-line.
-All you have to do is follow the steps below to get started on your way:
+Follow these steps to get started on your way:

 - Request a Basic Account from Request Page.